boudra/moboudra.com/posts/making-impossible-states-impossible-in-typescript.md

 ## React State

 The same thing can happen in React state when we split states that belong together.
-To following example illustrates this scenario:
+The following example illustrates this scenario:

 ```typescript
 const [data, setData] = useState<Data | null>(null);